filecoin-project/FIPs/FIPS/fip-draft-sector-live-method.md

 a) sector number recorded in the `sectors` bitfield of some `Partition`
 b) sector number NOT recorded in the `terminated` bitfield of the same `Partition`

-Furthermore the separation of the search for the partition and deadline index into the offchain call `generate_sector_status_info` ensures that gas costs and miner state size have no impact on a user's ability to make this call.
-Hence there is no provide practical denial of service to make the call and condition (1) is satisfied both in principle and in practice.
+Furthermore the separation of the search for the partition and deadline index into the offchain call `generate_sector_status_info` ensures that gas costs and miner state size have no impact on a user's ability to make the call checking sector status.
+Hence there is no practical denial of service to make the sector status call and condition (1) is satisfied both in principle and in practice.

 ## Incentive Considerations